-This SOC is classified anatomically, with pathologic sub-classifications for staging of both benign and malignant neoplasms.
-The reference for PT names is the PDQ (Physicians Data Query) Terminology Guide, a publication of the United States National Cancer Institute, except in the area of non-Hodgkin's lymphomas where the nosology developed by the International Lymphoma Study Group [NL Harris, ES Jaffe, H Stein, PM Banks, JK Chan, ML Cleary, G Delsol, C De Wolf- Peeters, B Falini, and KC Gatter.
-A revised European-American classification of lymphoid neoplasms: a proposal from the International Lymphoma Study Group.
-Blood 1994, 84: 1361-1392] supersedes the PDQ terminology.
-Several legacy classifications for lymphomas were incorporated into LLTs.

-Lymphoma classification in MedDRA at the PT level and above follows the Revised European-American Lymphoma (R.E.A.L) Classification; the Working Formulation classification is limited to the LLT level.

-For cysts and polyps, the primary linkage is to the site of manifestation with secondary linkage to SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps).
-All other neoplasm terms have a primary linkage to this SOC with secondary linkages to the site of manifestation.

-At the present time, the words "cancer" and "carcinoma" are used synonymously within the anatomically classified HLGTs at the PT and LLT levels of the MedDRA hierarchy, even though it is recognized that there is a distinction between such concepts.
-In addition to the terms that relate to classifications by stage of therapy, there has been an attempt to include PTs to capture terms that are less specific and do not provide staging information (e.g., PT Breast cancer).

-Breast neoplasms HLGTs make a distinction between male and female malignant neoplasms.
-This is one of the few instances in MedDRA where a distinction is made for gender.

-Primary site malignant neoplasms that have metastasized are qualified by the word "metastatic" (e.g., PT Bone cancer metastatic represents a primary malignant neoplasm of bone which has metastasized to a site elsewhere in the body).
+- This SOC is classified anatomically, with pathologic sub-classifications for staging of both benign and malignant neoplasms.
+The reference for PT names is the PDQ (Physicians Data Query) Terminology Guide, a publication of the United States National Cancer Institute, except in the area of non-Hodgkin's lymphomas. - Lymphoma terms in MedDRA generally follow the Revised European-American Lymphoma (R.E.A.L.) classification and the revised WHO lymphoma classification. - For cysts and polyps, the primary linkage is to the site of manifestation with secondary linkage to SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps).
+All other neoplasm terms have a primary linkage to this SOC with secondary linkages to the site of manifestation. - At the present time, the words "cancer" and "carcinoma" are used synonymously within the anatomically classified HLGTs at the PT and LLT levels of the MedDRA hierarchy, even though it is recognized that there is a distinction between such concepts.
+In addition to the terms that relate to classifications by stage of therapy, there has been an attempt to include PTs to capture terms that are less specific and do not provide staging information. - Breast neoplasms HLGTs make a distinction between male and female malignant neoplasms.
+This is one of the few instances in MedDRA where a distinction is made for gender. - Primary site malignant neoplasms that have metastasized are qualified by the word "metastatic" (e.g., PT Bone cancer metastatic represents a primary malignant neoplasm of bone which has metastasized to a site elsewhere in the body).
 Neoplastic lesions at secondary sites are qualified by the phrase "metastases to" (e.g., PT Metastases to gallbladder represents a malignant neoplasm from somewhere in the body that has established a metastatic focus in the gallbladder).

-Terms that represent non-neoplastic conditions, that may be associated with neoplastic conditions (e.g., PT Tumour ulceration) are found in HLT Oncologic complications and emergencies.

-Sarcomas are classified outside the strict anatomic classification due to the ubiquitous nature of these neoplasms.

-Malignant melanomas which do not specify an anatomical site, by convention are classified as skin melanomas, which is the most prevalent location.
-For this reason, PT Malignant melanoma links to HLT Skin melanomas (excl ocular).
-When staging for a malignant neoplasm is included in the text string, the naming convention of "site/malignancy/stage" is maintained as much as possible in this SOC.

-Terms for staging information are not included for malignancies for which therapy is not stage-dependent.
+- Sarcomas are classified outside the strict anatomic classification due to the ubiquitous nature of these neoplasms - Malignant melanomas which do not specify an anatomical site, by convention are classified as skin melanomas, which is the most prevalent location - When staging for a malignant neoplasm is included in the text string, the naming convention of "site/malignancy/stage" is maintained as much as possible in this SOC - Terms for staging information are not included for malignancies for which therapy is not stage-dependent.